How to Get Into Drexel Medical School

 “Why are you interested in Drexel?
 Please also explain how you meet various elements of our mission - compassionate care, diversity, spirited inquiry, collaboration, and opportunity.
 (1500 characters)”

 This is a classic “Why Us?” university essay.
 Drexel wants to see how you might be a good addition to the university culture.
-Talk about how your skills and values align with Drexel’s, and how you will both benefit from and contribute to the school.
-You can also discuss the experiences you’ve had in the past that have shaped your values and that have led to apply to Drexel.
+Talk about how your skills and values align with Drexel’s and how you will both benefit from and contribute to the school.
+You can also discuss the experiences you’ve had in the past that have shaped your values and that have led you to apply to Drexel.

 Question 3